-Goethite (an iron hydroxide) was identified within the seasonally saturated zone and the screened interval at AD-22 (Table 1).
-The weathering of siderite and pyrite to goethite under oxidizing conditions is a well-understood phenomenon, including in formations in East Texas (Senkayi et al. 1986, Dixon et al. 1982) and may have occurred within the seasonally saturated zone.
-Eh-pH (Pourbaix) diagrams can be used to illustrate the predicted speciation of specific analytes at thermodynamic equilibrium under the conditions observed for a groundwater sample.
-An Eh-pH diagram generated using geochemical conditions at AD-22 shows that the conditions observed at AD-22 are favorable for goethite formation (Figure 9).
+Goethite (a ferric [Fe3+] iron hydroxide mineral) was identified within the seasonally saturated zone and the screened interval at AD-22 (Table 1).
+Weathering of siderite and pyrite to goethite under oxidizing conditions is a well-understood phenomenon, including in formations in East Texas (Senkayi et al. 1986, Dixon et al. 1982) and is likely occurring within the seasonally saturated zone as evidenced by the presence of goethite.
+Eh-pH (Pourbaix) diagrams can be used to illustrate the thermodynamically favorable speciation of iron at equilibrium under particular groundwater conditions.
+An Eh-pH diagram generated using geochemical conditions at AD-22 are favorable for goethite stability (Figure 9).
 During weathering from reduced (pyrite and siderite) to oxidized (goethite) iron minerals, isomorphically substituted cobalt may be released from the mineral structure into groundwater.
 The mobilization of cobalt, which was released during weathering of siderite or pyrite to goethite in the seasonally saturated zone, may explain the variability in aqueous cobalt concentrations and their correlation with the groundwater elevation as more or less aquifer solids are saturated with groundwater.